mar10/wsgidav/doc/sphinx/addons-mercurial.rst

 Examples
 --------
 This screenshot shows how a Mercurial repository appears in Microsoft Windows File Explorer:

 .. image:: _static/img/Explorer_Mercurial.png

 Some new live properties are available:

 .. image:: _static/img/DAVExplorer_Mercurial.png

 Usage
 -----
 .. note:: This is **not** production code.

-To publish a Mercurial repository by the share name 'hg', simply add thes lines
-to the configuration file::
+To publish a Mercurial repository by the share name 'hg', simply add thes lines to the configuration file::

     # Publish a Mercurial repository
-    from wsgidav.addons.hg_dav_provider import HgResourceProvider
+    from wsgidav.samples.hg_dav_provider import HgResourceProvider
     addShare("hg", HgResourceProvider("REPO_PATH_OR_URL"))